 4 Use of the Materials

-4.1 Purchases of certain of The Myers-Briggs Company’s tests and questionnaires, including Restricted Materials, must be made by or on behalf of an identified Registered User who is qualified to use the Restricted Materials and has registered with The Myers-Briggs Company in accordance with its registration procedures.
+4.1 Purchases of certain of The Myers-Briggs Company’s assessments and questionnaires, including Restricted Materials, must be made by or on behalf of an identified Registered User who is qualified to use the Restricted Materials and has registered with The Myers-Briggs Company in accordance with its registration procedures.

 4.2 In order to be registered to purchase and use certain of our Restricted Materials, a user must have successfully completed appropriate training approved by The Myers-Briggs Company, details of which are set out at eu.themyersbriggs.com, from time to time.
-These include, without limitation: (i) in relation to the MBTI® and FIRO-B® instruments, individuals must first undertake The Myers-Briggs Company approved programme of psychometric test training, through The Myers-Briggs Company approved training provider; (ii) in relation to the CPI 260® tool, individuals must first take The Myers-Briggs Company-approved programme of psychometric test training, through The Myers-Briggs Company-approved training provider, unless you hold a Masters degree in Occupational Psychology or Psychology respectively in which case you may be eligible for The Myers-Briggs Company’s applicable open-access policy; and (iii) in relation to the Strong Interest Inventory®, ABLE Series™ individuals hold the relevant BPS Test User, or other applicable, qualification.
+These include, without limitation: (i) in relation to the MBTI® and FIRO-B® instruments, individuals must first undertake The Myers-Briggs Company approved programme of psychometric assessment training, through The Myers-Briggs Company approved training provider; (ii) in relation to the CPI 260® tool, individuals must first take The Myers-Briggs Company-approved programme of psychometric assessment training, through The Myers-Briggs Company-approved training provider, unless you hold a Master's degree in Occupational Psychology or Psychology respectively in which case you may be eligible for The Myers-Briggs Company’s applicable open-access policy; and (iii) in relation to the Strong Interest Inventory®, ABLE Series™ individuals hold the relevant BPS Test User, or other applicable, qualification.